End of the year is slow and I was a bit inspired so I decided to hack around another features I was missing from gdbinit!

-Much easier to follow the code !
-JCXZ and JECXZ are the only calls not implemented.
+Much easier to follow the code!
+JCXZ and JECXZ are the only jumps not implemented.

 After all this bla bla bla, here it is the code: gdbinit713